 • There is a restaurant and a bar on-site, but it’s astronomically expensive -$15 for cheese fries, a soda, and chips.

-• They provide towels, or hand towels, super small bare to the bone washed out towels.
+• They provide towels, hand towels, and super small bare-to-the-bone washed-out towels.
 Thankfully, we brought our own.

 • The water park does sell out, so if you are not staying on-site, call ahead or arrive early.

-• There is plenty of shaded areas and plenty of sunbathing spots.
+• There are plenty of shaded areas and plenty of sunbathing spots.

 • There are changing rooms and lockers on site.